 Face Coverings on our Ferries

-Coverings are optional (but recommended) on our outside decks and in our terminals, and are not required inside vehicles.
+Coverings are optional (but recommended) on our outside decks and are not required inside vehicles.

 We appreciate the significance of this to our customers and have therefore put together the following FAQs surrounding the use of face coverings to help answer any questions you may have.
 These should also cover any possible exemptions from wearing them.